chribonn/bnkSEPA/README.md

   * SCTE Password
     - The file that is transmitted to the bank needs to be password protected.
 This password can be passed as parameter to the python script.
 It defaults to the string returned by the function **bnk_scte()** in the module **secrets.py**.

+## Help the project

+[Click here](/documentation/HelpbnkSEPA.md) to read how you can help the project.